 Track 4: Phantom of the Opera

 Now this is the main event.
 If you wanted to know exactly what Iron Maiden is all about.
 Show someone this song.
-First off, it’s based off the classic musical by Andrew Lloyd Webber.
+First off, it’s based off the classic novel by Gaston Leroux.
 It doesn’t share any musical resemblance but it tells the same story.
 “Phantom of the Opera” has all the makings of an Iron Maiden classic, great vocals that tell you a story, thundering bass, electric guitar play from Dave Murray, and it just makes you want to air guitar along with them.
 From 3:30 to the end of the song is worth the price of admission alone.
 If this doesn’t make you pumped, Iron Maiden isn’t your thing.

 Track 5: Transylvania

 After such a blistering middle track, you and I probably need a break from belting out Phantom of the Opera.
 So Iron Maiden gave us a vocal break with an instrumental track.
 One that has the title of “Transylvania” but echos more of a pirate sounding guitar line.
 The track has some great playing by Stratton and Murray.
 With Murray being the real highlight, you can almost feel the fire coming off his fingers with the solos on this one.
 The musicianship is really top notch and it’s only their first album together.

 Another slow one for the album.
 Paul Di’Anno does his best on these types of songs.
 They don’t need him to strain his vocals to keep up with the pace of Harris and the others.
 It’s a song that you can listen to when you feel like drifting through space.
 And as the song talks about someone seeking their perfect place in a world that’s uncertain.
 The album is paced nicely with some rockers and these slower songs breaking up the fast-pace.
 The guitar tones here are especially a highlight.
 It’s not like most Iron Maiden you hear.